Time-energy uncertainty relation for noisy quantum metrology: Generalizations to infinite-dimensional Hilbert spaces

-Furthermore, consider the sequence of states $(\rho^{(n,l)}_B)_{n,l}$ on $\Hs_B$, and $(\rho^{(n,l)}_E)_{n,l}$ on $\Hs_E$, where
+Furthermore, consider the sequence of states $(\rho^{(n,l)}_B)_{n,l}$ on $\mathscr{H}_B$, and $(\rho^{(n,l)}_E)_{n,l}$ on $\mathscr{H}_E$, where

-where $\ket{\psi_n(a)}:=e^{-i a\tilde \opA_n} \ket\psi$, $\ket{\psi_n(b)}:=e^{-i b\tilde{\opB }_n} \ket\psi$ and the sequences of derivatives, $(\frac{d}{da} \rho^{(n,l)}_B(t))_{n,l}$ on $\Hs_B$, and $(\frac{d}{da} \rho^{(n,l)}_E(a))_{n,l}$ on $\Hs_E$ are
+where $\lvert {\psi_n(a)}\rangle :=e^{-i a\tilde \opA_n} \lvert {\psi}\rangle $, $\lvert {\psi_n(b)}\rangle :=e^{-i b\tilde{\opB }_n} \lvert {\psi}\rangle $ and the sequences of derivatives, $(\frac{d}{da} \rho^{(n,l)}_B(t))_{n,l}$ on $\mathscr{H}_B$, and $(\frac{d}{da} \rho^{(n,l)}_E(a))_{n,l}$ on $\mathscr{H}_E$ are

 We can use \cref{z:xqLpOGHC26c.,z:Vz6mzHb5RLbX} to construct the Fisher information for these states.
-Since $V_{A\to BE}V_{A\to BE}^\dag= \Ident_{BE}$, where $\Ident_{BE}$ is the identity operator on $\Hs_{BE}$, it follows that for all $l,n$.
-Hence, by Kraus' Theorem, \cref{z:xqLpOGHC26c.} are completely positive and trace non-increasing maps evaluated on inputs $\ket{\psi_n(a)} \bra{\psi_n(a)}$.
-Since \cref{z:55zQoE3Yx2Kr} holds for any completely positive, trace non-increasing map, we can apply it to our setup.
+Since $V_{A\to BE}V_{A\to BE}^\dag= \mathds{1}_{BE}$, where $\mathds{1}_{BE}$ is the identity operator on $\mathscr{H}_{BE}$, it follows that for all $l,n$.
+Hence, by Kraus' theorem, \cref{z:xqLpOGHC26c.} are completely positive and trace-nonincreasing maps evaluated on inputs $\lvert {\psi_n(a)}\rangle \langle {\psi_n(a)}\rvert $.
+Since \cref{z:55zQoE3Yx2Kr} holds for any completely positive, trace-nonincreasing map, we can apply it to our setup.
 This yields